datawolf04/hfJavaScript/README.md

 ## Chapter 7 Serious Types
 This is more about types of objects and how they can be compared.
 For example, if I try to compare `1 == "1"` it gives `true` because non-numeric types are coerced to numeric if the data type doesn't match.
 We can force strict equality with the `===` comparison instead so that `1 === "1"` outputs `false`.

-## Aside
+## Aside/Commentary
 So far, the HTML has been almost a distraction.
 That is, the HTML has merely been a placeholder to allow you to access the console.log on your browser and familiarize with developer tools on your browser of choice.
-Even the "report" for the "boss" in Chapter 4 has been produced entirely on the console.
+Even the "report" for the "boss" in Chapter 4 was produced entirely on the console.
 If you have ***significant*** experience with other programming languages, this might be the best place to start, and you use the previous chapters/sections/google for syntax help.
 (Also, a good IDE -- the authors don't make any suggestions there either -- would be helpful.
-I'm using emacs because, why not, though I am sure there are other choices).
-I know this isn't exactly what the authors suggest, and depending on your level of experience, your mileage may vary.
+I'm using emacs because, why not, though there are definitely other choices).
+I know the "skip to the interesting bits" approach isn't exactly what the authors suggest, and goes somewhat against the grain of the *Head First (insert computer subject here)* ethos.
+However, I plan on slowing down now that things are becoming more different from my own previous experience.
+So I would say that this approach is working for me.
+Depending on your level of experience, your mileage may vary.

 ## Chapter 8 Building an app
-***Coming Soon***
+***Coming Soon***: Let's play Battleship, for real this time.
+To quote the authors':

+> We're going to bring everything together in this chapter to create our first true *web application*.
+No more *silly toy games* with one battleship and a single row of hiding places.
+In this chapter we're building the *entire experience*...Get ready: this is an all-out, pedal-to-the-metal development chapter where we're going to lay down some serious code.

+Bet.